achaseshelton/mindReader/pseudocode.md

 if page is equal to 0 populate the page with the current values
 header: "I can read your mind"
-button1: hideButton! function
+button1: style.display = "none
 helperText: ""
-button2: Go, go function?
+button2: Go,

 nextPage